Brookwood Labor College: Theatre group

 Brookwood Labor College was noted for its exceptionally strong theater program.
 The drama troupe, the Brookwood Labor Players, toured the United States and received acclaim in the mid-1930s.
 The core of the program was a course, "Labor Drama", which was offered one hour each week.
 The course taught such basic skills as acting, directing, playwriting, and set design.
 But it also emphasized the importance of dramatic themes such as working-class problems and collective action as solutions to those problems.
 Singing was also part of the theater program, and included the teaching of standard labor songs.
 An adjunct of the drama program was the radio program The Brookwood Hour.
 The hour-long program aired Thursdays on WEVD in New York City.

 Brookwood began teaching drama in 1923.
 Hazel MacKaye was the first director.
 MacKaye left in 1926 to run a similar program for the United Mine Workers, and was replaced by Jasper Deeter, a director who had worked with Nobel Prize-winning playwright Eugene O'Neill.
 Deeter directed several plays for The Workers' Theater after its formation in 1925, and often had Brookwood players appear in Workers' Theater productions.

 Among the more celebrated plays produced by Brookwood Labor College were Peggy, Starvation Army, Mill Shadows, Miner, Gun Cotton, and Sit-Down (which portrayed the Flint Sit-Down Strike of 1936-1937).
 Some 2,800 people saw Mill Shadows when it toured Hartford, Connecticut; Allentown, Pennsylvania; Philadelphia, Pennsylvania; New Brunswick, New Jersey; Baltimore, Maryland; and Washington, D.C., in 1932.
 The play stayed in production for four years, and more than 30,000 people saw it.

 In October 1936, Nicholas Ray was hired to run Brookwood's theater group.
 Ray saw a performance of Sit-Down and enjoyed it.
 Songwriter Earl Robinson was hired as composer.
 Ray and Robinson secured contracts which paid them $120 a month for eight months.
 Working only two hours a day, Ray crafted a troupe from the students at the college, and used improvisation techniques he'd learned at the Theatre of Action to help craft plays.
 The goal was to take the troupe on the road, performing at various union conventions and functions.
 But with Brookwood failing financially, they were released from their contracts after just three months.

 Even during Brookwood's waning days, the labor program remained strong.
 In 1936, there were three full companies of Brookwood Players on tour, which produced plays in 100 cities in 23 states.

 Two of the Brookwood plays, The Miners and Mill Shadows, remain critically acclaimed 75 years after they were first written.
 The two plays were collected in Lee Pappas' 2010 book of critically acclaimed labor plays.

 Publications

-The college had a publisheing arm, Brookwood Labor Publications, whose works included:
+The college had a publishing arm, Brookwood Labor Publications, whose works included: